MicrosoftDocs/OData-docs/Odata-docs/odatalib/v7/edm/iedmtargetpath-for-annotations-target.md

 </edmx:Edmx>
 ```

+We will look into implementations of reading and writing out-of-line annotations in sections below.

 ## Create a .NET Core console application
 Create a .NET Core console application and import the `Microsoft.OData.Edm` nuget package: